-Therefore, the ideal storing-and-sharing strategy should naturally enforce security and privacy safeguards by implementing access restrictions adapted to the level of confidentiality of the data.
+Therefore, the ideal storing-and-sharing strategy should naturally enforce security and privacy safe-guards by implementing access restrictions adapted to the level of confidentiality of the data.
 Data-access should be doable programmatically, and users should be able to download only the data that they need for their analysis.
+As argued in Sections 3.3 and 3.4, our proposal can solve this problem by enabling multi-tier data access.